 - Erythematotelangiectatic Rosacea: Characterized by flushing, redness, rough and sensitive skin.

 - Papulopustular (Acne): Characterized by acne-like breakouts and oily skin.

 - Phymatous (Rhinophyma): Characterized by thickening, bumpy skin, common on the nose.

 - Ocular rosacea: Characterized by the eyes being irritated and bloodshot, blurry vision, and cysts on the eyelid.

 Scientists are still unsure of what exactly causes rosacea.
 However, it’s believed that genetics, skin type, heritage, age, history of acne, gender, and your immune system may play a role in its development.
 Most cases of rosacea occur in individuals who are:

 - Family history of rosacea

-When it comes to rosacea treatment, one of the most important steps is learning your triggers and making lifestyle changes to accommodate.
+When it comes to rosacea treatment in Omaha, MOD Dermatology believes one of the most important steps is learning your triggers and making lifestyle changes to accommodate.
 Several known triggers in rosacea include sunlight, emotional stress, heat, alcohol, and spicy foods.
-In addition to avoiding triggers, being meticulous about sun protection can also prevent rosacea flare-ups.
+In addition to avoiding triggers, being meticulous about sun protection can also prevent Omaha patient’s rosacea symptoms and flare-ups.
 Applying adequate sunscreen, avoiding excessive sun exposure, and wearing appropriate apparel are all ways you can protect your extra-sensitive skin from the sun.

-Aside from these lifestyle changes, treatment usually requires a multimodal approach that Dr. Ortleb can tailor to your skin type.
+Aside from these lifestyle changes to prevent rosacea symptoms like flare-ups, our Omaha based Rosacea treatment usually requires a multimodal approach that MOD Dermatology can tailor to your skin type.
 Redness, breakouts, thickening skin, and eye irritation can all be treated using methods that may include oral and topical medication, surgery, and light therapy.